eusdot/eusdot.github.io/professionalexperience/index.md

 comments: false
 ---

-My career has moved in one consistent direction: from technical depth toward systemic impact.
-From executing programs to designing the conditions in which organisations can change.
-From science to knowledge to transformation — each step building on the last.
+My career has moved from technical depth toward systemic impact, from executing programs to designing the conditions in which organisations can change and from science to knowledge to transformation — each step building on the last.

 ---